Alaya Ang

 Mud-Dyeing

-Interwoven with the textiles is a collection of sounds—cutting, sewing machines at work, the everyday interchanges of my family, who are tailors.
 These sonic elements reflect the unseen labour of garment-making and the transmission of knowledge through touch, repetition, and rhythm.
-The act of sewing threads together histories of trade, migration, and adaptation, where textiles carry the imprints of movement and time.
 Special thanks to Meg Jenkins for sound design

-As part of a participative archiving process, audience members were invited to contribute to the work by drawing or sewing patterns onto the fabric, mapping a terrain, a fracture pattern, a timeline, or a water channel.
+As part of the exhibition, audience were invited to contribute to the work by drawing or sewing patterns onto the fabric.

-These gestures created a collective palimpsest of movement and memory, layering personal and ecological narratives onto the cloth.
 This open-ended engagement allowed for the accumulation of marks and interventions, positioning the work as a living archive that continues to evolve.
 By foregrounding participation, the work resists fixed historical narratives, instead centering fluid, co-authored ways of knowing and remembering.

 This work is the second part of a longer-term project The Sea, the Heat, The Rope and The Fingers Pulling the Thread, a series of work that investigates matrilineal and genderqueer genealogies.
 Each cumulative form is an invitation to relationality by meandering through different material discoveries and processes.